NJ Transit negotiations continue as strike countdown ticks closer to midnight deadline

 Where things stand with a potential NJ Transit strike

 NJ Transit and the Brotherhood of Locomotive Engineers and Trainmen (BLET), which represents about 460 members, went back to the table at 9 a.m.
-Thursday.
+Thursday and talks were still ongoing into Thursday evening.

+The union has been at odds with NJ Transit over pay raises, saying they haven't had a raise in five years.
+NJ Transit has said the last deal the union walked away from was $49.82 an hour, which is 10 cents less than what LIRR engineers make.

+The union says those numbers are misleading because LIRR engineers are working without a contract.

 What NJ Transit riders need to know for tomorrow's commute